Dropping weights at the gym is almost always done intentionally, and it’s no surprise that sooner or later, the men who do this get injured.

 Overall, 90 percent of the injuries occurred with free weights (which explains why so many injuries were from dropped weights).
-I’m a certified personal trainer, and I’m not surprised that 65 percent of the injuries were due to dropped weights.

 I see men carelessly dropping dumbbells and plates to the floor all the time – but a lot of times, it’s the plates that are being dropped — sometimes tossed to the floor or carelessly dropped vertically into slots.

 And when men do this, occasionally they miss.
 But I’ve never witnessed an accident.

 As for dropping or “throwing” dumbbells to the floor after chest presses, the user isn’t at risk for a dropped-weight injury; someone nearby is — their feet.

 However, I do not know if this specific mechanism of insult was reported in the study.
 “Dropped weights” can mean different scenarios.